Djkcool/Ping-Tester/README.md

 ## Code of conduct
-Please check out our [Code of  Conduct ](https://github.com/Djkcool/Ping-Tester/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.
+Please check out our [Code of  Conduct ](https://github.com/Djkcool/Pingster/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 ## Contributing
-Please check out [CONTRIBUTING.md](https://github.com/Djkcool/Ping-Tester/blob/main/CONTRIBUTING.md) for details on how to contribute to this project, **before submitting a pull request or creating an issue**.
+Please check out [CONTRIBUTING.md](https://github.com/Djkcool/Pingster/blob/main/CONTRIBUTING.md) for details on how to contribute to this project, **before submitting a pull request or creating an issue**.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, check out the [tags on this repository](https://github.com/Djkcool/Ping-Tester/tags).
+For the versions available, check out the [releases on this repository](https://github.com/Djkcool/Pingster/releases).

 ## License
-This script uses the [MIT License](https://choosealicense.com/licenses/mit/) - Check out the [LICENSE](https://github.com/Djkcool/Ping-Tester/blob/main/LICENSE) file for details.
+This script uses the [MIT License](https://choosealicense.com/licenses/mit/) - Check out the [LICENSE](https://github.com/Djkcool/Pingster/blob/main/LICENSE) file for details.

 ## Authors
 * [**Djkcool**](https://github.com/Djkcool) - *Initial work*

-Also check out the list of [contributors](https://github.com/Djkcool/Ping-Tester/contributors) who participated in this project.
+Also check out the list of [contributors](https://github.com/Djkcool/Pingster/contributors) who participated in this project.